nagasudhirpulla/taming_python/blog/skills/file_system_check_if_present.md

 # import the os.path module in order to use isdir function
 import os.path

-# specify the folder we desire to check
+# specify the file we desire to check
 fPath = r'C:\Users\Nagasudhir\Documents\Python Projects\substation_pmu_dict_synthesis\index.py'

 # use isfile function